How to use images on social media to improve engagement

 - Why is consistency so important?
 Because it can increase your audience engagement on social media by creating familiarity.
 It’s also an easy way to become memorable and to build brand recognition.

 Sharing unique, relevant and attracting images on social media can really boost engagement.
 While it depends on your target audience and your type of business, we highly recommend you test it out and see if it works for your business too.
+If you’re curious about how people are interacting with your social media accounts in general, then you can use the 123 Reg Website Checker to find out.
 You have all the advice and the tools you need, so now it’s time to get creative.

 Have any other tips on how to increase engagement on social media through the use of images?